-The NCAT Staff Learning and Development Program also provides Registry staff and Managers with access to a range of eLearning and face-to-face courses offered by NCAT and through the Department of Justice.
+The NCAT Staff Learning and Development Program also provides Registry staff and managers with access to a range of eLearning and face-to-face courses offered by NCAT and through the Department of Communities and Justice.
+Staff are directed to complete monthly training in particular focus areas.
+This year these included a range of disability training programs offered by several sources including the Department of Premier and Cabinet and SBS.
+Other topics focused on work health and safety for staff working from home and more generally in the COVID-19 environment.
 This training complements activities and on-the-job training that reinforce and expand existing skill levels within Registries.